Hotels | Flights | Tours | Travel_Insurance

 Football

-Football is hugely popular in Thailand.
+Football is very popular in Thailand.
 You will see small football pitches everywhere and the locals start friendly kick-around games everyday in the late afternoon once the temperature starts to drop.

 Phuket Soccer 7sWhen you first play against the Thais, you may get the impression they are lightweight and easy to knock off the ball.
-If you play against one of the local teams, you will soon lose that misconception.
-Although there are plenty of good ex-pat players in Phuket, no ex-pat team has won a major tournament.
+If you play against one of the good local teams, you will soon lose that misconception.
+Although there are plenty of good ex-pat players in Phuket, no ex-pat team has won one of the major tournament Thai tournaments.
 The best Thai teams are too fit and well organised.

 The Phuket Soccer 7s is a popular international tournament that takes place every year in November.
 Teams from all over Asia and even further afield come to compete over a hectic weekend.